 Now, Microsoft has launched its Exchange Deployment Assistant Tool that will guide the user for upgrading the Exchange Server.

-To use this tool, first, go to https://assistants.microsoft.com.
+To use this tool, first, go to the Microsoft Exchange Deployment Assistants.

-- When you tap on the link, you will have a lot of information on the several options to migrate to Office 365.
+When you tap on the link, you will have a lot of information on several options to migrate to Office 365.

 Exchange Server Requirements: The user from Exchange 2010 cannot directly upgrade to Exchange 2019.
 If you want to upgrade your Exchange then you are first required to stage the upgrade to Exchange 2013 or 2016.